archiewood/discrete-vs-continuous/pages/index.md

 ### Box plot example

 The box plots display the distribution, variability, and outliers of a dataset.
-They don't work on raw data.
-Instead, they require pre-aggregation — building statistical summaries from the original data points.
-In the example above, we created

 Use box plots if you need to: